 Number of Neighbor Cells

-The number of neighboring cells to use in evaluating connectivity between cells.
+Specifies the number of neighboring cells to use when evaluating connectivity between cells that define a region.

 Defines which cell values should be considered when testing for connectivity.

-Identifies a value such that if a cell location contains the value, no spatial connectivity will be evaluated regardless how the number of neighbors is specified (FOUR or EIGHT).
+A value that excludes all cells of that zone value from the connectivity evaluation.
+If a cell location contains the value, no spatial connectivity will be evaluated, regardless of how the number of neighbors is specified.

 Cells with the excluded value will be treated in a similar way to NoData cells, and are eliminated from consideration in the operation.
 Input cells that contain the excluded value will receive 0 on the output raster.
 The excluded value is similar to the concept of a background value.